 But you should also be yourself; a woman in your own right; a human being with weaknesses and failings as well as strengths and successes.

 Our kids need to learn from us how to live well despite weakness.
 They need to learn how to pick themselves up and persevere towards success despite failings.
 They need to learn that love is forgiving and deserves forgiveness.
 That life can be tough.
 That helping each other and working together is more important than being in control and getting everything right first time.

-There is no way that a ‘perfect parent’ could ever teach them that stuff.
-And that’s the most important stuff there is to learn.
+There is no way that a "perfect parent" could ever teach them that stuff.
+And that’s the most important stuff to learn.
 Forget about school grades and getting in the sports team; that’s secondary.

 To describe my mother would be to write about a hurricane in its perfect power.
 Or the climbing, falling colors of a rainbow.— Maya Angelou